Nanoscale self-organisation and metastable non-thermal metallicity in Mott insulators: Results and Discussion

 \subsection{Spontaneous nanotexture of the monoclinic insulating phase}

-As described in Ref. \citenum{Ronchi-PRB2019}, equilibrium Photo-Emission Electron Microscopy (PEEM), exploiting X-ray Linear Dichroism (XLD)\cite{Scholl2000} as the contrast mechanism, can be used to investigate the dynamics of the rhombohedral to monoclinic transition in real space.
-In Fig. \ref{Fig_rotations}a we report typical spatially-resolved XLD-PEEM images taken at $T$=100 K, i.e. fully in the monoclinic insulating phase of V$_2$O$_3$.
-In this experiment, Linear Horizontal (LH) $s$-polarized X-ray pulses in resonance with the V $L_{2,3}$-edge (520 eV) impinge with 75$^{\circ}$ incident angle on a $\SI{40}{nm}$ V$_2$O$_3$ film epitaxially grown on a (0001)-Al$_2$O$_3$ substrate, therefore with the $c$-axis oriented perpendicular to the surface of the film \cite{Dillemans2014}.
-For each fixed X-rays polarization (see the grey arrows on top of the images), three different striped insulating nano-domains, indicated with red, blue and yellow colours, are clearly visible.
-The stripe-like domains are oriented along the edges of the vanadium hexagons, with characteristic dimensions of a few micrometers in length and 200-300 nm in width.
-The observed spontaneous nanotexture of the monoclinic phase demostrates that the minimization of the total elastic energy drives the formation of domains in which the monoclinic distortion takes place along one of the three equivalent directions.
+As described in Ref. \citenum{Ronchi-PRB2019}, equilibrium Photo-Emission Electron Microscopy (PEEM), exploiting X-ray Linear Dichroism (XLD)\cite{Scholl2000} as the contrast mechanism, can be used to investigate the dynamics of the rhombohedral to monoclinic transition in real space. {As shown schematically in Fig. \ref{setup_domains}a, Linear Horizontal (LH) $s$-polarized X-ray pulses in resonance with the V $L_{2,3}$-edge (520 eV) impinge with 75$^{\circ}$ incident angle on a $\SI{40}{nm}$ V$_2$O$_3$ film epitaxially grown on a (0001)-Al$_2$O$_3$ substrate, therefore with the $c_H$-axis oriented perpendicular to the surface of the film \cite{Dillemans2014}. {In order to optimize the signal and remove possible backgrounds and artifacts, each reported image is the difference between images taken with X-ray pulses at 520 eV, for which the contrast between signals from different possible monoclinic distortions is maximum, and 518 eV, for which the contrast is minimum \cite{Park2000,Ronchi-PRB2019}.} In Fig. \ref{setup_domains}b we report typical spatially-resolved XLD-PEEM images taken at $T$=100 K, i.e., fully in the monoclinic insulating phase of V$_2$O$_3$.
+For each direction of the X-rays polarization (see the grey arrows on top of the images) three different striped insulating nano-domains, indicated with red, blue and yellow colours, are clearly visible.
+The stripe-like domains evidently follow the hexagonal symmetry of the undistorted rhombohedral phase, with characteristic dimensions of a few micrometers in length and 200-300 nm in width.
+The observed spontaneous nanotexture of the monoclinic phase demonstrates that the minimization of the total elastic energy drives the formation of domains in which the monoclinic distortion takes place along one of the three equivalent directions.
 As extensively discussed in Ref. \citenum{Ronchi-PRB2019}, when the system is heated up and the coexistence region is entered, rhombohedral metallic droplets start nucleating at the domain boundaries.
-Upon further heating up, the domains grow until the insulator-to-metal percolative transition takes place at a metallic filling fraction of the order of 0.45.
-The relation between the nature of the striped insulating domains and the monoclinic lattice vectors can be further appreciated by rotating the X-ray polarization and plotting the XLD signal in specific regions (pink square, green circle and yellow triangle in the left panel of Fig.~\ref{Fig_rotations}a) corresponding to the three different domains.
-As shown in Fig.~\ref{Fig_rotations}b, the XLD signal of the three different domains is phase-shifted by 60$^{\circ}$ and has a 180$^{\circ}$ periodicity.
+Upon further heating up, the domains grow until the insulator-to-metal percolative transition takes place at a metallic filling fraction of the order of 0.45. {We mentioned that each monoclinic domain is uniquely identified by the monoclinic $\bd{b}_m$, which can be any of the primitive hexagonal vectors, $\bd{a}_H$, $\bd{b}_H$ or $-\bd{a}_H-\bd{b}_H$, and thus define three axes at $60^\circ$ from each other.
+That is revealed} {by rotating the X-ray polarization} and plotting the XLD signal integrated over specific regions (pink square, green circle and yellow triangle in Fig.~\ref{setup_domains}b) corresponding to the three different domains.
+As shown in Fig.~\ref{setup_domains}c, the XLD signal of the three different domains is {indeed} phase-shifted by 60$^{\circ}$ and has a 180$^{\circ}$ periodicity.